-- Queries of commercial transactions recorded by tax and trade databases maintained by TTB and other federal agencies; and - Searches of commercial and law enforcement databases to discover criminal activity.
+- Queries of commercial transactions recorded by tax and trade databases maintained by TTB and other Federal agencies; and - Searches of commercial and law enforcement databases to discover criminal activity.

-The data is gathered through queries of registered individuals or businesses, and include some queries that are solely based on subject matter (for example, queries of all tobacco products imported over a given time period).
-TTB conducts these activities primarily for the purpose of compiling business intelligence reports and as part of a strategic risk-based approach to effectuate TTB's mission to collect the revenue.
-Through data-driven analysis, TTB focuses on identifying the highest risk activity for audits and investigations.
-Continuous refinements to these data analytic reports combined with sound intelligence enable TTB to efficiently deploy its enforcement resources to address the most serious revenue threats.
+The data is gathered through queries of registered individuals or businesses and include some queries that are solely based on subject matter (for example, queries of all tobacco products imported over a given time period).
+TTB conducts these activities for the purpose of compiling business intelligence reports and as part of a strategic risk-based approach to effectuate TTB's mission to collect the revenue and to ensure only qualified businesses enter the alcohol and tobacco industries.
+Through data-driven analysis, TTB focuses on identifying the highest risk activity for further TTB action, including research, audits, and investigations.
+Continuous refinements to these data analytic reports combined with sound intelligence enable TTB to efficiently deploy its resources to address the most serious revenue threats or to prevent persons likely to engage in illicit activity from commencing operations.